Agrale: Agrale in Argentina

 Manufacturing in Argentina commenced in October 2008 with the production of a chassis for a rear-engined 12-ton bus.
 Production diversified throughout 2009 with the production of a front-engined bus chassis, a 17-ton bus chassis, a minibus and an Argale 7500 light truck.
 In addition to this line, Agrale Argentina also developed a prototype bus for both urban and medium-distance transport.
 In May 2009, the Mercedes plant obtained ISO Quality Certification.
 By mid-2009 the company had invested more than $12,000,000 into Argentina, employing 56 people in both production and administration.

-By the end of 2015, Agrale Argentina achieved a local production record of 1,300 vehicles at its Mercedes plant, also acheving a record turnover of vehicle sales in the country.
+By the end of 2015, Agrale Argentina achieved a local production record of 1,300 vehicles at its Mercedes plant, also achieving a record turnover of vehicle sales in the country.